 What if the mightiest word is love? —Elizabeth Alexander

 Love is always unconditional.
 If not, it isn’t love, but an expression of the merchant’s mind, of poor baby-ism.
 Love forgets the self as a woman lifts a car to save her child.
-Love stops an army as one single man stands in their way.
+Love blocks an army as one single man stands in their way.
 Love is the only force in the universe capable of stopping death itself in its tracks.

 There is nothing flimsy, hippielike, or tepid about love.
 And there is certainly a difference between being in love and loving something or someone.
 True love is always a conscious decision, and not a random impulse that leaves us helpless.
-Love is for the warrior in you, and warriors are never helpless.
+Love is for the warrior in us, and warriors are never helpless.

 Take away love and our earth is a tomb. —Robert Browning